MicrogamerCz/Piki/README.md

   - [ ] Deleting Comments
   - [ ] Parsing pixiv emojies into Unicode or freedesktop icon emojis
 - Settings
-  - [ ] Add button for About Piki and About KDE pages
   - [ ] Add individual account settings